 The goal of the preceding basic questions is to further the science of motivation, but also to understand how social agents such as parents, coaches, and teachers can strengthen motivation and healthy participation in sport and extracurricular activities.
-In addition, we are interested in how the motivation for healthy behavior can be hindered, quite possibly by these social processes.
+In addition, we are interested in how the motivation for positive behavior can be hindered, quite possibly by these same social processes.
 However, the fundamental value behind our work is to strengthen participation in extracurricular contexts, and the assets to youth motivation that come with participation.
 Theory and empirical evidence point to the need connect these contexts as a system, in which the developing person is always assessing their motivation in relation to contexts and interactions.
 This implication is that research requires a multi-directed approach using experimental and natural observations, but most importantly, a study of the on ongoing and real contexts in which self-talk and internal speech occurs.